austingrantml/MLPortfolio/Project_Obesity_Forecast/README.md

 - `prophet_validation_2021_2023.html`: Validation visualization for selected states.
 - `cdc_health.csv`: Pre-cleaned dataset required for the script.

+- ### 💼 Need a Custom Solution?
+This project is part of my Machine Learning & Data Analysis portfolio.
+If you’d like a **custom data cleaning automation or interactive visualization report** tailored to your dataset or business, feel free to [**hire me on Upwork**](https://www.upwork.com/freelancers/~01c74d29c36e07f543) or contact me directly for collaboration.

 ## License
 [MIT License](LICENSE) *(Add a LICENSE file with MIT terms if open-source.)*